MoarTube/MoarTube-Client/README.md

 Observe the corresponding prerequisite for your installation method.

 ### npm
-If you're using npm to install the software, make sure that [Node.js and npm](https://nodejs.org/en) is installed on your machine.
+If you're using npm to install the software, make sure that [Node.js and npm](https://nodejs.org/en) are installed on your machine.

 ### git
-You can clone the repo, but make sure that [Node.js and npm](https://nodejs.org/en) is installed on your machine.
+You can clone the repo, but make sure that [Node.js and npm](https://nodejs.org/en) are installed on your machine.

 ## Installation Methods